 Here all the info to buy tickets and subscription cards.

-BJF, one of the most important jazz events at international level, was created by Alberto Alberti and Cicci Foresti in the Fifties: an example of how music shaped a city and vice versa.
+BJF, one of the most important jazz events at international level, was created by Alberto Alberti and Cicci Foresti in the 50s: an example of how music shaped a city and viceversa.

 This post is also available in: Italian